rguthrie000/rguthrieBurgerFoodTruck/README.md

 # rguthrieBurgerFoodTruck
 Full Stack App to track posting and delivery of orders to a Food Truck.
+Create, Read, Update, Delete is implemented in an MVC architecture with an ORM layer for database abstraction.
 Future features will track supply inventory and revenue.

 Client: HTML/CSS/JS
 Server: node+express, handlebars, mySQL.
+Object-Relational Mapping is used internally to abstract the SQL interface from the route handling.  handlebars, specifically express-handlebars, is used for HTML templating, with handlebars macro-replacement simplifying embedding of database records in data-* attributes of HTML tags.

 Deployed on heroku, configuration control on github.

 # Requirements